zzz6519003/substrate-how-to-guides/how-to-substrate/docs/04-testing/test-transfer.md

 ### 2. Check that the sender has enough balance

+The first thing to verify, is whether the sender has enough balance.
-In a separate `tests.rs` file, write out the first test case:
+In a separate `tests.rs` file, write out this first test case:

 ```rust
 #[test]